TOD-theses/paper-T-RACE/main.typ

 #todo[Single transaction definition]

-When executing an instruction, we denote this as a tuple $(instruction, location, inputs)$.
-The instruction is an EVM instruction. `CALL`.
-The location $location$ is a tuple $(contextAddr, pc)$, where $contextAddr$ is the address that is used for storage and balance accesses to the current address, and $pc$ is the byte offset of the instruction in the executed code.
+We denote the execution of an instruction as a tuple $(instruction, location, inputs)$.
+The instruction is an EVM instruction.
+The location $location$ is a tuple $(contextAddr, pc)$, where $contextAddr$ is the address that is used for storage and balance accesses when executing the instruction, and $pc$ is the byte offset of the instruction in the executed code.
 Finally, $inputs$ is a sequence of stack values passed as arguments to the instruction.

-We use grouping of instruction executions to define the TOD properties.
-This has the intended meaning, of taking a set of instruction executions and

-#let normalCalls = $italic("Transfers")_N$
+#let normalCalls = $F_N$
-#let reverseCalls = $italic("Transfers")_R$
+#let reverseCalls = $F_R$

-Let $normalCalls$ denote the `CALL` instruction executions with a positive value in the normal scenario and $reverseCalls$ the equivalent for the reverse scenario.#todo[Reverted calls]
+Let $normalCalls$ denote the `CALL` and `CALLCODE` instructions executions with a positive value (i.e. $inputs[2] > 0$) in the normal scenario and $reverseCalls$ the equivalent for the reverse scenario.
+We exclude calls that have been reverted.

 ==== TOD Transfer